aws/aws-cdk/packages/@aws-cdk/aws-pipes-enrichments-alpha/README.md

 <!--END STABILITY BANNER-->

-EventBridge Pipes Enrichments let you create a enrichments for a EventBridge Pipe.
+EventBridge Pipes Enrichments let you create enrichments for an EventBridge Pipe.

 For more details see the service documentation: